lucee/lucee-docs/docs/03.reference/01.functions/createuniqueid/function.md

 categories:
 ---

 Creates a Unique Identifier.
-Only unique for this instance, but shorter than a UUId.
+Only unique for this instance, but shorter than an UUId.